-Finding time to enjoy some quality activities for seniors with dementia is all about planning ahead and playing to someone’s strengths.
-Since Alzheimer’s disease and other forms of dementia can cause significant changes in someone’s ability to communicate and remain independent, caregivers are often pressed with finding ways to lift someone out of their condition through stimulating activities and recreation.
+Finding enjoyable activities for seniors with dementia is all about planning ahead and playing to one’s strengths.
+Alzheimer’s disease and other forms of dementia can cause significant changes in a person’s ability to communicate and remain independent.
+Therefore, caregivers are often responsible for finding activities that will help improve their loved one’s quality of life as they age.

-Although it can be very difficult to penetrate through this disease to the core of someone’s being, sometimes it just takes some simple activities to help them feel connected.
-Everyone is different, and depending on the stage of someone’s condition, these activities may be difficult.
-Still, for patients who respond well, here are some quality activities for seniors with dementia:
+Though challenging at times, stimulating activities will help your loved one feel more connected.
+Everyone is different, and depending on the stage of their condition, these activities may be difficult.
+Still, for patients who respond well, here are some quality activities for seniors with dementia.

 5 Activities for Seniors with Dementia

 1. Organize a Memory Box

 Most people with dementia find it easier to recall their long-term memories.
 These recollections can date back to their earlier adult years or even their childhood.
 These strong connections represent an avenue that caregivers can use to help someone regain portions of their identity.
 Strengthening this part of their mind will also help them create new memories when possible.

 A memory box contains items that are associated with the earlier parts of someone’s life.
 These sentimental objects will help your loved one recall their long-term memories.
 Since smell is closely linked to memory, it’s a good idea to fill a memory box with soaps, perfumes, and aftershave.
 You can even include candles or essential oils that will remind them of special times.
 For instance, you can try holiday scents such as peppermint and gingerbread.